msteenhagen/indoxicate/content/posts/risk.md

 The answer is of course that it doesn't matter much if I get wet.
 It's inconvenient, but when it happens it's not much more than an uncomfortable but interesting adventure.
 In stark contrast, the consequences of a road accident are likely to be severe, possibly even very severe.
 It could easily lead to hospitalisation or death.

 Given this, getting caught in a shower is in fact a lower risk than the risk of a car accident.
-Risks are about chances as well as consequences.
+Risks are about consequences as well as  chances.
 For similar considerations I don't smoke, even though I know that [the majority of smokers will reach old age](https://www.cbs.nl/en-gb/news/2017/37/heavy-smokers-cut-their-lifespan-by-13-years-on-average).
 With smoking, for me it's not about the chance of being fine, but about what happens when you're not.

 ## Calculating risk